 How much does a root canal cost?

-The cost of root canals varies depending on the tooth (back or front teeth), the dental office location and other factors.
+The cost of this varies depending on the tooth (back or front teeth), the dental office location and other factors.
 You may anticipate higher prices if insurance does not cover your root canal treatment.
 Keep in mind that the cost of a root canal does not include the restoration of the tooth, or the crown that is made on top.

 Also, some general dentists may not perform canal therapy for the molar (back) teeth due to the difficulty or more training that this procedure requires.
 Therefore, you will be referred to an endodontist, and usually, the price adds up by a 50 % increase in such cases.